 - Annual fee: Sapphire Preferred has a $95 annual fee, Sapphire Reserve has a $550 annual fee

-- Points earning: Sapphire Preferred offers 2x points on dining and travel and 5x points on Lyft, Sapphire Reserve offers 3x points on dining and travel and 10x points on Lyft
+- Points earning: The Sapphire Preferred offers 2x points on dining and travel, 5x points on Lyft and streaming services, and 3x points on gas stations and Instacart, while the Sapphire Reserve offers 3x points on dining and travel, 10x points on Lyft and streaming services, and 5x points on gas stations and Instacart

-- Other perks: The cards have some overlap in terms of benefits, though the Sapphire Reserve has the edge of offering a $300 annual travel credit, a Priority Pass membership, a TSA Pre-Check or Global Entry fee credit every four years, the ability to redeem points for 1.5 cents each, Visa Infinite perks, a $60 annual DoorDash statement credit (through 2021), and a Lyft Pink membership for 12 months
+- Other perks: The cards have some overlap in terms of benefits, though the Sapphire Reserve has the edge of offering a $300 annual travel credit (which currently has added flexibility), a Priority Pass membership, a TSA Pre-Check or Global Entry fee credit every four years, the ability to redeem points for 1.5 cents each, Visa Infinite perks, a $60 annual DoorDash statement credit (through 2021), and a Lyft Pink membership for 12 months

 If you value a Priority Pass membership, the Sapphire Reserve may be a better option